aws/aws-application-networking-k8s/docs/configure/environment.md

 Default: "info"

-When it is set as "debug", the AWS Gateway API Controller prints detailed debugging information.
-Otherwise, it is only prints the key information
+When set as "debug", the AWS Gateway API Controller will emit debug level logs.

 ---